Njanderson/548/hw1/hw1b.md

 This table will contain the data for both your tests and for the benchmarks.
 Each type of stall should have a specific test that exercises that stall, and it should be evident from the above data that you have written a good test that really hammers on this stall condition!

-* The assembly tests for testing individual stall conditions.
-Place a comment at the top of the test indicating which stall condition you are testing.
-You should also explain the rational for the particular stall condition.

 * The events we are interested in are: